 The first year is shared across the disciplines of Civil Engineering, Mechanical Engineering and Electronic, Electrical and Systems Engineering.

 This year you will begin to specialise.
-Your core courses will include digital systems and embedded computing, electronic circuits, devices and electromagnetics, maths for engineering, energy systems and control, communications systems, and software engineering.
+The modules that you will study are listed below.
 You will enjoy undertaking both discipline-specific and interdisciplinary group projects.
 In recent years students have built, programmed and raced robots in the end of year challenge.
 Assessments in the integrated design project are devised in consultation with our partners in industry, and are presented in an end of term showcase.
+All modules are compulsory.

-An Industrial Year extends the length of our undergraduate degree by a year and is available to students who are following the BEng and MEng programmes equally.
-Taken between years 3 and 4 the Industrial Year is well regarded by industry and the IET as providing a good opportunity to test and develop skills and techniques used by engineers the world over.
+An Industrial Year extends the length of your undergraduate degree by a year and is taken after year 2.
+The Industrial Year is well regarded by industry and the IET as providing a good opportunity to test and develop skills and techniques used by engineers the world over.

 During this year you will be paid by the company, and will have the opportunity to get involved in a real project.
-Students who take this opportunity find it immensely helpful in developing their technical ability as well as their personal skills.
+You will find this opportunity immensely helpful in developing your technical ability as well as your personal skills.
 Some gain sponsorship from their placement company, and may even be offered a graduate job on completion of their degree!

-There is a tution fee for the academic year spent in industry or whilst studying abroad (where available).
+There is a reduced tuition fee for the academic year spent in industry or whilst studying abroad (where available).
 Fee information and further clarification is available on the University fees and funding page.